 Calibration: An innovative burr calibration system ensures that each grinder has the full range of grind.
 If necessary, the grinders can be user calibrated.

 Speed Control: With unique speed control, the Encore uses a combination of gear and electronic speed reduction to control the rotation of the burr to 450 RPM.
-The electronic speed controller is adjustable from 405 to 495 RPM in the event that specific user conditions require modification of the speed.
 This slow speed reduces heat, noise, and static generation in the grinder.
 It also ensures that the beans feed smoothly into the burrs.

 On-off Switch: The Encore has an easy on-off switch.